Monoclonal Rat Anti-Torpedo Electroplax Nicotinic Acetylcholine Receptor Antibodies: Immunochemical Characterization

 Digital Object Identifier (DOI)

 Lukas, Ronald J., "Monoclonal Rat Anti-Torpedo Electroplax Nicotinic Acetylcholine Receptor Antibodies: Immunochemical Characterization" (1984).
-Neurobiology.
+Translational Neuroscience.
 250.